hopkinton-independent-logo2x

 This question was brought to the forefront again at Thursday’s meeting, along with the information the plaque would convey.

-The current design of the 20-by-40-inch bronze plaque would feature the names of 32 enslaved persons identified as living in Hopkinton between the town’s founding in 1715 to around 1790, when the last enslaved person was listed on the town census.
+The current design of the bronze plaque, which measures 14 inches wide and 20.5 inches high, would feature the names of 36 enslaved persons identified as living in Hopkinton between the town’s founding in 1715 to around 1790, when the last enslaved person was listed on the town census.
+[Editor’s note: Both the dimensions of the plaque and the number of enslaved persons have been corrected since the original version of this story was posted.]

 “The last person on the census was 30 or 40 years before the abolitionist movement,” said Parks & Rec chair Dan Terry.
 “I think that context is important if we’re going to put up a sign on this.”